skimpax/fbxosctrl/README.md

 FreeboxOS is the name given by Free.fr to their software running inside the Freebox Server.

 Supported services:
-  - set wifi ON
-  - set wifi OFF
+  - set wifi radio ON/OFF
   - get current wifi status (ON/OFF)
-  - set wifi planning ON
-  - set wifi planning OFF
+  - set wifi planning ON/OFF
   - get current wifi planning status (ON/OFF)
+  - get current DHCP leases
   - reboot the Freebox Server

 ###### Dependancies: